Heeming/git-auto-commit/CODE_OF_CONDUCT.md

 ## Scope
 This Code of Conduct applies to all content on our organization.
-The Code of Conduct also applies within project spaces and in public spaces whenever an individual is representing TensorFlow or its community.
+The Code of Conduct also applies within project spaces and in public spaces whenever an individual is representing its community.

 ## Conflict Resolution
 Conflicts in an open source project can take many forms, from someone having a bad day and using harsh and hurtful language in the issue queue, to more serious instances such as sexist/racist statements or threats of violence, and everything in between.